OkusiAssociates/entities.bash/README.md

 # Entities Function Library

-Beta -- not production ready

 Entities is a lightweight Bash scripting library for systems and network administrators.

+The basic philosophy is to be simple, unobtrusive and as flexible as possible, with minimal dependencies.

-To invoke Entities, just [source entitites.bash], at the top of your script, or at the command line.
+To invoke Entities, just put [source entitites] at the top of your script, or invoke it at the command line.

+Once loaded into the environment [entities] can be invoked without reloading the entire library.

-If [entities.bash] is already loaded at the time a script is run, it is not loaded again, greatly speeding up load and execution time.
+If [entities] is already loaded at the time a script is run, it is not loaded again, greatly speeding up load and execution time for downstream scripts that also use entities library functions.

-Some of the important functions and globals include:
+Here is a some of the functions and globals that I use in my scripts:

-  *  PRG		fq basename of current script name.
+  *  PRG		local var, fq basename of current script name.
-  *  PRGDIR	fq path for current script directory.
+  *  PRGDIR	local var, fq path for current script directory.

   * msg{.info|.err|.warn|.crit|.die} [log] message
   * ask.yn [prompt]